DJFPaul/grandMA2-Chataigne-Module/README.md

 ---

 Pre-Release repository as placeholder for linking and starting documentation.
-Expect initial first module release around mid Feburary.
+Expect initial first module release in Feburary.

 ---